OneGet/oneget/readme.md

 ## Announcement

+This module is currently not in development.
+We are no longer accepting any pull requests to this repository.
 OneGet is in a stable state and is expected to recieve only high-priority bug fixes from Microsoft in the future.

-We continue to welcome updates and improvements from the community.
+If you have a question, or are seeing an unexpected behavior from this module please open up an issue in this repository.

+The PowerShell/PowerShellGet repository is actively in development as the new PowerShell package manager.

 ### Build Status - Master